All Episodes

 So the FBI takes it very seriously as well.

-NSA does as well, and I would add that it's sort of a crapshoot when you start thinking about are you for or against what the NSA does.
+And I would add that it's sort of a crapshoot when you start thinking about, are you for or again what the NSA does?

-The NSA really is attempting to protect the American citizens, but there's a lot of things that they do where they can see the justification for it and no one else can.
+The NSA really is attempting to protect the American citizens, but there's a lot of things that they do where they can see the justification for it.

 How do you feel about that?